+RCADIS Ross + Associates

+Deleted: 8

+Deleted: Atlanta

+Deleted: (LCI 2005)

+Deleted: surrounded by undeveloped land

+Deleted: residential

+Deleted: As described in the LCI 2005 Update

+Summit and Lake Hearn backs up during peak hours.
+The recent interchange improvements at Ashford Dunwoody Road are aimed at reducing congestion on Ashford Dunwoody Road, on both sides of I-285.

 Additionally, the PCIDs PCIDs completed the Perimeter Center Parkway Bridge (flyover) in 2007.
 This bridge provides much needed vehicular, pedestrian and bicycle accessibility connecting the Dunwoody MARTA Station to Perimeter Summit.
 The parkway improvements were achieved through a collaborative partnership between the Atlanta Regional Commission's Livable Centers Initiative, Georgia's Fast Forward bond program and DeKalb County.

-The City also envisions realizing the LCI goal of expanding the open space from the trails behind the Ravinia Towers to additional areas when Ravinia is further developed in the future.
+The City also envisions realizing the goal of expanding the open space from the trails behind the Ravinia Towers to additional areas in the future.
 A public plaza would also be appropriate at Perimeter Summit, to serve the large number of residents and employees that will be using the complex.
 Public art such as sculptures or fountains could enhance these open spaces.
-This would anticipate a conversion
+This would anticipate a conversion of excess parking into usable pocket parks.

-In 2009, the PCIDs PCIDs broke ground on the nearly \$18 million half-diamond interchange at Hammond Drive and GA 400.

-Construction will include building entrance and exit ramps from Hammond Drive to GA 400 and replace four-lane the Hammond overpass with a nine-lane, higher bridge to meet current and future traffic volumes.
-This will provide alternative access to the area.
-The project had been planned for more than 15 years.

 Perimeter Center Transitional Sub-Area:

-of excess parking (Wal-Mart) into usable pocket parks.

-Geared specifically towards protecting the single-family communities that become vulnerable to density pressures given high land prices, this sub-area actively discourages incompatible infill and loss of neighborhood character.
-The City of Dunwoody intends to implement the LCI plan's recommendation for establishing a "buffer zone" where transitional regulations can be put in place to offer contextual sensitivity.
-The Framework Plan narrative indicates low and medium density office and multi-family residential.
-For the PC-Transitional sub-area, the City of Dunwoody considers up to 8 units to the acre "low density" and 12 units to the acre "medium density."

-The LCI study identifies two areas of potential open space, as indicated on the development opportunities map below.
+Geared specifically towards protecting the single-family communities that become vulnerable to density pressures given high land prices, this subarea actively discourages incompatible infill and loss of neighborhood character.
+The City of Dunwoody intends establish a "buffer zone" where transitional regulations can be put in place to offer contextual sensitivity.
+The F. Plan envisions low and medium density office and some residential.
+The City of Dunwoody considers up to 8 units maximum to the acre "low density" and up to 12 units to the acre "medium density."
+Jwo areas of potential open space, as indicated on the development opportunities map below, are identified.
 They include surface parking that could be converted into more appropriate uses, including usable open space amenities.

-Orange: Staff Recommendations
+In 2009, the PCIDs PCIDs broke ground on the nearly \$18 million halfdiamond interchange at Hammond Drive and GA Construction will include building entrance and exit Deleted: LCI Drive to GA 400 and replace the four-lane Hammond overpass with a nine-lane, higher bridge to Deleted: (Wal-Mart) meet current and future traffic volumes.
+This will provide alternative access to the area.
+The project had been planned for more than 15 years. ramps from Hammond Deleted: when Ravinia is further developed Deleted: to implement the LCI plan's recommendation for establishina Deleted: ramework Deleted: narrative indicates Deleted: multi-family Deleted: For the PC-Transitional sub-area, t Deleted: The LCI study identifies t

+FIGURE 5 Development Opportunities, Transitional Zone

+$\textbf{Deleted:}\ 9$

-FIGURE 9: Development Opportunities, Transitional Zone (p 49, LCI Update 2005)
+Deleted: (p 49, LCI Update 2005)

+In Association With:

+ARCADIS Ross + Associates